pinojs/pino/docs/transports.md

 Assuming Elasticsearch is running on localhost.

-To connect to an external elasticsearch instance (recommended for production):
+To connect to an external Elasticsearch instance (recommended for production):

 * Check that `network.host` is defined in the `elasticsearch.yml` configuration file.
-See [elasticsearch Network Settings documentation](https://www.elastic.co/guide/en/elasticsearch/reference/current/modules-network.html#common-network-settings) for more details.
+See [Elasticsearch Network Settings documentation](https://www.elastic.co/guide/en/elasticsearch/reference/current/modules-network.html#common-network-settings) for more details.
 * Launch:

 ```sh